vinod-kanigicherla/dynamovis-web-beta/README.md

 # DynamoVis Web

 DynamoVis Web is an interactive tool that allows for the exploratory visualization of animal movement data.
 Biologists and movement ecologists can create intuitive, interactive, and high quality animations in order to visualize and investigate their data.
-It is developed by [Move Lab @ UC Santa Barbara](https://move.geog.ucsb.edu/) and can be used for exploratory analysis that can easily be accomplished and help identify environmental drivers of movement.
+It is developed by [MOVE Lab @ UC Santa Barbara](https://move.geog.ucsb.edu/) and can be used for exploratory analysis that can easily be accomplished and help identify environmental drivers of movement.

 **Dynamovis Web** is now available in Beta version.
 Please visit Dynamovis Web here : https://dynamovis.geog.ucsb.edu/